orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 // Editor, can be rewritten into preferred level of description, like there exists instead of #.some
 // When editing inside a double ((, force ((+TAB to turn into a (( (double << might be used for subexpressions.
 // Encrypted is editable as plaintext, but then normalizes to Encrypted.
 Encrypted with password which is required to be filled by the user on use.,
+// Editor preference for using math symbols or not: which syntax level do you prefer

 ---
 Different locations have different normalizers : basically what I'm representing my thing as.